Bronchiolitis: Epidemiology

 Bronchiolitis typically affects infants and children younger than two years, principally during the autumn and winter.
 It is the leading cause of hospital admission for respiratory disease among infants in the United States and accounts for one out of every 13 primary care visits.
 Bronchiolitis accounts for 3% of emergency department visits for children under 2 years old.
 Bronchiolitis is the most frequent lower respiratory tract infection and hospitalization in infants worldwide.

+COVID-19 Pandemic

+The COVID-19 pandemic rapidly changed the transmission and presentation starting in late 2019.
+During the pandemic, there was a sharp decrease in cases of bronchiolitis and other respiratory illness, which is likely due to social distancing and other precautions.
+After social distancing and other precautions were lifted, there was increases in the cases of RSV and bronchiolitis worldwide to varying degrees.
+There is unclear evidence on how COVID-19 will affect bronchiolitis moving forward.
+Recent evidence suggests that bronchiolitis still poses a large disease burden to both primary care providers and emergency departments.